fellipaocastro/github-viewer/README.rst

 Usage
 -----

-In order to better see it locally, make use of a web server in the projects's root path:
+In order to locally run it, it's recommended to make use of a web server in the project's root path.

+Here are some examples of built-in web servers:

 .. code-block:: bash

     $ python -m SimpleHTTPServer

-or:

 .. code-block:: bash